-This Chapter shall apply to all areas of the Township of Derry, any Regulated Activity within the Township of Derry, and all stormwater runoff entering into the Township of Derry's separate storm sewer system from lands within the boundaries of the Township of Derry.

-Earth disturbance activities and associated stormwater management controls are also regulated under existing State law and implementing regulations.
-This Chapter shall operate in coordination with those parallel requirements; the requirements of this Chapter shall be no less restrictive in meeting the purposes of this Chapter than State law.

-"Regulated Activities" are any earth disturbance activities or any activities that involve the alteration or development of land in a manner that may affect stormwater runoff.
+- A. This Chapter shall apply to all areas of the Township of Derry, any Regulated Activity within the Township of Derry, and all stormwater runoff entering into the Derry Township separate storm sewer system from lands within the boundaries of the Township of Derry. - B. Earth disturbance activities and associated stormwater management controls are also regulated under existing State law and implementing regulations.
+This Chapter shall operate in coordination with those parallel requirements; the requirements of this Chapter shall be no less restrictive in meeting the purposes of this Chapter than State law. - C. "Regulated Activities" are any earth disturbance activities or any activities that involve the alteration or development of land in a manner that may affect stormwater runoff.
 "Regulated Activities" include, but are not limited to, the following listed items:

-- A. Earth Disturbance Activities - B. Land Development - C. Subdivision - D. Construction of new or additional impervious or semi-pervious surfaces - E. Construction of new buildings or additions to existing buildings - F. Diversion or piping of any natural or man-made stream channel - G. Installation of stormwater management facilities or appurtenances thereto - H. Installation of stormwater BMPs
+- (1) Earth Disturbance Activities. - (2) Land Development. - (3) Subdivision. - (4) Construction of new or additional impervious or semi-pervious surfaces. - (5) Construction of new buildings or additions to existing buildings. - (6) Diversion or piping of any natural or man-made stream channel. - (7) Installation of stormwater management facilities or appurtenances thereto. - (8) Installation, repair, or modification of stormwater BMPs.